tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/快速入门/连接腾讯云API接口_intl_en.md

 ### Environmental dependency

 1. Go 1.9 or above, with the necessary environment variables such as `GOPATH` set properly
-2. Activate the FaceID product by following the [process guide](https://www.tencentcloud.com/document/product/1061/37028?lang=en&pg=)
+2. Activate the eKYC product by following the [process guide](https://www.tencentcloud.com/document/product/1061/37028?lang=en&pg=)
 3. Obtain SecretId and SecretKey by following the [guide to getting the secret key](https://console.tencentcloud.com/cam/capi)

 ### Installation